Eduardo D. Sontag: Biography

 Sontag received his Licenciado degree from the mathematics department at the University of Buenos Aires in 1972, and his Ph.D. in Mathematics under Rudolf Kálmán at the Center for Mathematical Systems Theory at the University of Florida in 1976.

-From 1977 to 2017, he was with the department of mathematics at Rutgers, The State University of New Jersey, where he was a Distinguished Professor of Mathematics as well as a Member of the Graduate Faculty of the Department of Computer Science and the Graduate Faculty of the Department of Electrical and Computer Engineering, and a Member of the Rutgers Cancer Institute of NJ.
-In addition, Dr. Sontag served as the head of the undergraduate Biomathematics Interdisciplinary Major, director of the Center for Quantitative Biology, and director of graduate studies of the Institute for Quantitative Biomedicine.
+From 1977 to 2017, he was with the department of mathematics at Rutgers, The State University of New Jersey, where he was a Distinguished Professor of Mathematics as well as a member of the graduate faculty of the Department of Computer Science and the graduate faculty of the Department of Electrical and Computer Engineering, and a member of the Rutgers Cancer Institute of NJ.
+In addition, Dr. Sontag served as the head of the undergraduate biomathematics interdisciplinary major, director of the Center for Quantitative Biology, and director of graduate studies of the Institute for Quantitative Biomedicine.
 In January 2018, Dr. Sontag was appointed as a University Distinguished Professor in the Department of Electrical and Computer Engineering and the Department of BioEngineering at Northeastern University, where he is also an affiliate member of the Department of Mathematics and the Department of Chemical Engineering.
 Since 2006, he has been a research affiliate at the Laboratory for Information and Decision Systems at MIT, and since 2018 he has been a member of the faculty in the Program in Therapeutic Science, Laboratory for Systems Pharmacology at Harvard Medical School.

-Eduardo Sontag has authored over five hundred research papers and monographs and book chapters in the above areas with about 65,000 citations and an h-index of 109.
+Eduardo Sontag has authored several hundred research papers and monographs and book chapters in the above areas with about 67,000 citations and an h-index of 111.
 He is in the editorial board of several journals, including: IET Proceedings Systems Biology, Synthetic and Systems Biology International Journal of Biological Sciences, and Journal of Computer and Systems Sciences, and is a former board member of SIAM Review, IEEE Transactions on Automatic Control, Systems and Control Letters, Dynamics and Control, Neurocomputing, Neural Networks, Neural Computing Surveys, Control-Theory and Advanced Technology, Nonlinear Analysis: Hybrid Systems, and Control, Optimization and the Calculus of Variations.
 In addition, he is a co-founder and co-Managing Editor of Mathematics of Control, Signals, and Systems.

 Sontag was married to Frances David-Sontag, who died in 2017.
 His daughter Laura Kleiman is founder and CEO at Reboot Rx, and his son David Sontag leads the MIT Clinical Machine Learning Group.